 Import requirements for food are imposed for public health reasons.
 Certain high risk imported food like milk, milk products, frozen confections, game, meat and poultry are governed by subsidiary legislation of the Public Health and Municipal Services Ordinance (Cap.
 132).
 Import of game requires the prior permission of the Food and Environmental Hygiene Department and import of meat and poultry is confined to sources recognised by the Department.
 To facilitate release of consignments, importers are encouraged to provide official health certificates issued by health authorities of exporting countries.

-With the cooperation of the Mainland authorities, all imported vegetables are accompanied by identification tags and pesticide declaration forms.
+With the cooperation of the Mainland authorities, all imported vegetables are accompanied by identification tags and export certificates of vegetables supplied to Hong Kong and Macau '供港澳蔬菜出貨清單'.
 Samples of vegetables are taken from lorries for testing of pesticide residue at Man Kam To Food Control Office.
 Live food animals are also subject to inspection and testing at Man Kam To, wholesale markets and slaughterhouses.

 Advice to Travellers